-WMNR celebrates its 30th Anniversary in 2012.
+WMNR celebrated its 30th Anniversary in 2012.
 We began broadcasting classical and fine arts music in 1982 and we are fortunate to have so many broadcasters, listeners and supporters with us three decades later.

 For a brief history of WMNR's 30 years please click here.

 WMNR Fine Arts Radio is a public radio station, licensed to the Town of Monroe in Monroe, Connecticut.
 It is funded entirely by listeners, foundations and businesses.

 We operate 24 hours a day providing classical and fine arts music programming to much of Connecticut and nearby portions of New York.
 WMNR is one of 385 public radio licensees that meet Corporation for Public Broadcasting standards for professional operation.

 WMNR has approximately 60,000 listeners and 6,000 contributing members.
 It raises its budget each year from private donations and grants, and has done so since its inception in 1973.

 WMNR’s classical music is noted for it quality, substance and personal presentation.
 WMNR attracts listeners from throughout the region and meets or exceeds important national benchmark listening criteria for public radio stations.